 So when I was walking through the cookie aisle of the market, I suddenly had an epiphany: Why not substitute Oreos with Teddy Grahams?

 Teddy Grahams are as yummy as they are cute.
-Toss a handful of these little guys into a food processor (or a coffee grinder works well, too) with a bit of sugar and melted butter, hit the pulverize button, and you’ve got yourself a delicious and crunchy chocolate crust that rivals any store-bought crust.
-These are great for custard pies, because the crunchiness of the cookies holds up very well.
+Toss a handful of these little guys into a food processor (a coffee grinder works well, too) with a bit of sugar and melted butter, hit the pulverize button, and you’ve got yourself a delicious and crunchy chocolate crust that rivals any store-bought crust.

 Chocolate Teddy Grahams Pie Crust